LeBron James makes NBA history on a star-filled night in LA

 With four championship rings and nearly every other honor available to a basketball player, the 38-year-old James closed in on this next moment in history with the confidence of a player who has been even better than anyone could have expected two decades ago when the kid from Akron, Ohio, reached the NBA.

-“The expectations were all the way out to Pluto, and he went ahead and created his own galaxy,” Lakers coach Darvin Ham said before the game.
+“The expectations were all the way out to Pluto, and he went ahead and created his own galaxy,” Lakers coach Darvin Ham said before his team's 133-130 loss to the Oklahoma City Thunder..

 The moment was irresistible to fans like Aaron Sanchez, one of the hundreds of jersey-clad Lakers faithful patiently taking turns posing in front of the statue of Abdul-Jabbar that stands on the plaza in front of the Lakers' downtown arena.

 Sanchez shares a set of two season tickets with a few friends and family, and he already had the seats for Tuesday's game months before anyone could predict the magic day.
-He turned down a friend's offer of $200 to swap the Thunder seats, but he's out of luck if James waits until Thursday to break the record, since those tickets belong to a different friend.
+He turned down a friend's offer of $200 to swap the Thunder seats, but he knew he would be out of luck if James waited until Thursday to break the record, since those tickets belong to a different friend.

 “It's basketball history, and that's what the Lakers are all about,” Sanchez said.
 “LeBron is already one of the greatest Lakers ever, and getting this record in a Lakers uniform just makes it more certain.
 He was our leader after Kobe (Bryant) died, and he's our leader now.”